GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     |Windows Live|windowslive|
     |Yahoo!|yahoo|

-    If the provider of interest is not listed, it is necessary to create a mapping file.
-A mapping is a mechanism that defines how the profile data released by the external provider is saved to local Gluu LDAP.
+    If the provider of interest is not listed, a mapping file must be created.
+A mapping is a mechanism that defines how the profile data released by the external provider will be saved locally by Gluu.

     It is recommended to create mappings based on existing mapping files.
 Make a copy of any file listed in the table above (see directory `/opt/gluu/node/passport/server/mappings` in Gluu chroot) and name it appropriately.
 Enter the name (without file extension) in the form field.
 The [tutorial](../tutorials/passport-attributes-mapping.md) contains instructions on how to write attribute mappings.
-It is an easy task and generally does not demand programming skills.
+It is an easy task and generally does not require programming skills.

 1. If the provider being added is present in the table above, enter `img/<mapping>.png` (we already bundle images for the social sites supported out-of-the-box).
 Otherwise, check this [section](./passport.md#about-logo-images) of the introductory page.